OmenDilly/react-native-cloud-payments/README.md

 # react-native-cloud-payments

-A React Native wrapper for CloudPayments SDK that allows you to generate cryptograms for card payments.
+A React Native wrapper for CloudPayments SDK that allows you to generate cryptograms for card payments and process Apple Pay payments.

 ## Installation